- About Us

-Microdermabrasion is a general term for the application of tiny rough grains or crystals (aluminum oxide, sodium chloride or sodium bicarbonate) and suction to buff away the surface layer of the skin.
-Your skin is made up of two main layers, the epidermis and the dermis.
-The epidermis is the layer closest to the outside world.
-It's a set of skin cells on top of another layer of cells that are in the process of maturing.
-The topmost layer is called the stratum corneum.
-The stratum corneum mostly acts as a barrier between the outside world and the lower skin layers.
-It keeps all but the smallest molecules from getting through.
-When you put lotions or creams on your skin, some of the moisture passes through the stratum corneum, but some can’t penetrate it.
-This layer is home to many minor skin imperfections like fine wrinkle lines and blemishes.
-All of the action in microdermabrasion takes place at the level of the stratum corneum.
+Microdermabrasion is a pretty general term for an application of tiny rough grains/crystals (such as aluminum oxide, sodium bicarbonate or sodium chloride) and a suction to buff the surface layer of the skin.
+Your skin is made up of two primary layers, the epidermis and the dermis.
+The epidermis is the layer thats closest to the outside.
+The epidermis a set of skin cells on top of another layer that are in the process of maturing.
+The uppermost layer is called the stratum corneum.
+This layer mostly acts as a barrier between the outer world and the lower layers of your skin.
+It keeps all but the tiniest molecules from entering.
+When you apply lotions or creams to your skin, some amount of the moisture passes through the stratum corneum, but some can’t really penetrate it.
+This layer is home to a plethora of minor skin imperfections like fine wrinkle lines and blemishes.
+All of the action taken in microdermabrasion takes place at the level of the stratum corneum.

-If you remove or break up the stratum corneum, the body rushes to replace the lost skin cells with new and healthy ones below.
-And with the statum corneum gone, the skin's surface looks and feels smoother.
-Some of the skin's visible imperfections like fine lines and sun damage are removed.
-And without the stratum corneum acting as a barrier, topical products can now penetrate the skin more easily and be effective.
+If you remove the stratum corneum, the body rushes to quickly replace the lost skin cells with new and healthy ones under it.
+With the statum corneum gone, the skin's surface looks and feels noticeably smoother.
+Some of your skin's visible imperfections like fine lines and sun damages are removed.
+Without the stratum corneum acting as a wall, topical products can finally penetrate your skin easily and be that much more effective.

-Microdermabrasion must be repeated periodically to be effective.
-Avoid taking Accutane medication for one year prior to microdermabrasion treatments.
+Microdermabrasion must be repeated periodically to truly be effective.
+Avoid taking Accutane medication for a whole year prior to microdermabrasion treatments.

-Unlike traditional dermabrasion or chemical pealing, Microdermabrasion is done progressively instead of aggressively.
+Unlike traditional dermabrasion or a chemical pealing, Microdermabrasion is approached progressively rather than aggressively.